tom-seddon/b2/doc/Overview.md

 Tick `MMFS` to add an emulated MMFS interface, emulating the memory-mapped SPI interface.
 See the MMFS section below.

-Changes to a configuration don't affect the running Beeb until you do a `File` > `Power-on Reset` (if you're editing the current config) or select the updated configuration from the `Hardware' menu.
+Changes to a configuration don't affect the running Beeb until you select the updated configuration from the `Hardware` menu.

-To create a new configuration, click the `New...` button to create one based off one of the default configs, or the `Copy...` button to create one that's a copy of one of the ones in the list.
+To create a new configuration, click the `New...` button to create one based off one of the default configs, or the `Duplicate` button to create a copy of the selected config.
 The `Delete` button will delete the currently selected config.

+(The `Duplicate` and `Delete` options can also be found by right clicking the config of interest.)

+The two arrow buttons move the selected configuration up or down the list, allowing rearrangement.

 ## SCSI hard disks